HackerN64/F3DEX3/README.md

   changed, but `LookAt_t` and all the larger data structures such as `Lightsn`, `Lights*`, and `PosLights*` have changed.
 - `g*SPPerspNormalize` binary encoding has changed.

+## What are the tradeoffs for all these new features?

+### Overlay 4

+F3DEX2 contains Overlay 2, which does lighting, and Overlay 3, which does clipping (run on any large triangle which extends a large distance offscreen).
+These overlays are more RSP assembly code which are loaded into the same space in IMEM.
+If the wrong overlay is loaded when the other is needed, the proper one is loaded and then code jumps to it.
+Display lists which do not use lighting can stay on Overlay 3 at all times.
+Display lists for things that are typically relatively small on screen, such as characters, can stay on Overlay 2 at all times, because even when a triangle overlaps the edge of the screen, it typically moves fully off the screen and is discarded before it reaches the clipping bounds (2x the screen size).

+In F3DEX2, the only case where the overlays are swapped frequently is for scenes with lighting, because they have large triangles which often extend far offscreen (Overlay 3) but also need lighting (Overlay 2).
+Worst case, the RSP will load Overlay 2 once for every `SPVertex` command and then load Overlay 3 for every set of `SP*Triangle*` commands.

+(If you're curious, Overlays 0 and 1 are not related to 2 and 3, and have to do with starting and stopping RSP tasks.
+During normal display list execution, Overlay 1 is always loaded.)

+F3DEX3 introduces a third overlay, Overlay 4, which can occupy the same IMEM as Overlay 2 and 3.
+This overlay contains code to compute the inverse transpose of the model matrix M (abbreviated as mIT), and also contains code for handling certain display list commands which are rarely executed (`SPLightToRDP`, `SPFlagsDram`, `SPModifyVertex`, `SPBranchZ`, and the codepath for `SPMatrix` with `G_MTX_MUL` set).
+The computation of mIT is needed whenever vertices are loaded, lighting is enabled, and mIT is out of date (i.e. M has been updated).
+In other words, for every moving object or skeleton limb which has lighting enabled, the RSP has to load Overlay 4 once to compute mIT and then load Overlay 2 to do all the lighting.

+Loading the IMEM overlay space with Overlay 4 and then reloading Overlay 2 into the same space takes about 14 microseconds of DRAM time including overheads.
+This means, for a scene containing 100 moving objects / skeleton limbs in your scene, the memory will be occupied for an additional 1.4 ms per frame.
+Some work on the CPU and RDP can overlap with this, but generally you can assume that means the frame takes about 1.4 ms longer per 100 matrices.
+Note that most scenes are less complex than this (I'd be impressed if you can make a scene with 100 nontrivial moving objects / limbs which renders within the 50 ms per frame).
+Particles, which of course occupy a lot of matrices, typically don't have lighting, so they will not need either Overlay 2 or 4--please don't use lighting on particles in F3DEX3!

+If you're wondering why mIT is needed in F3DEX3, it's because normals are covectors--they stretch in the opposite direction of an object's scaling.
+So while you multiply a vertex by M to transform it from model space to world space, you have to multiply a normal by M inverse transpose to go to world space.
+F3DEX2 solves this problem by instead transforming light directions into model space with M transpose, and computing the lighting in model space.
+However, this requires extra DMEM to store the transformed lights, and adds an additional performance penalty for point lighting which is absent in F3DEX3.
+Plus, having things in world space enables the cull flags system based on vertex distance to the camera, and the Fresnel feature.